AlvaroBernalG/event-worker/readme.md

 #### Bidirectional communication

 You can listen for events triggered by your workers.
-Useful if for example you have a long running worker that is continously fetching the web with the expectation of finding something interesting.

 From main thread (main.js):
 ```js